fractastical/metalambda/README.md

 # metalambda

 Lambda injection into various rendering engines for the purpose of creating MetaLife (https://youtu.be/HhNnnKV-h_Q).
+Deployed at metalambda.org